-- The most challenge in the District is the shortage of facilities. - Lack of funding to support different sport codes

-- Wards under the jurisdiction of Harry Gwala are very scattered that means all areas need to have playing facilities.
+- The most challenge in the District is the shortage of facilities. - Lack of funding to support different sport codes - Wards under the jurisdiction of Harry Gwala are very scattered that means all areas need to have playing facilities.
 Players are forced to travel long distances in order for them to access facilities as transportation is costly. - No qualified Coaches within the district.
 Coaching courses and administrative trainings need to be convened by the relevant personnel. - Shortage of personnel within the unit. - Harry Gwala District does not have Sport Academy.
 Government departments i.e. Department of Education, Department Sport and recreation and Municipalities need to provide funding for the construction of the sport academy. - Harry Gwala district does not have Sport Council.
 Sport Council is responsible for the development of sport and ensure the smooth running of the competitions.

-6.1.6.8 SOCIAL DEVELOPMENT ANALYSIS SWOT ANALYSIS
+SOCIAL DEVELOPMENT ANALYSIS SWOT ANALYSIS

-STRENGTHS WEAKENESSES A rich data repository in the form of district socio- economic profiling on the bases of which evidence- based planning is possible.
-Lack of institutional outlook Strong, diversified leadership & capable management.
-Compromised institutional mage in the form of current premises Unqualified shareholder support.
-Lack of professional financial management oversight Untainted insisting reputation.
-Potentially compromised financial management oversight Enduring political stability that makes the Lack of structured, professional brand district on attractive trade & the investment destination. communication strategy
+STRENGTHS WEAKENESSES

+A rich data repository in the form of district Lack of institutional outlook

+socio- economic profiling on the bases of

+which evidence- based planning is possible.

+Strong, diversified leadership & capable Compromised institutional mage in the

+management. form of current premises

+Unqualified shareholder support.
+Lack of professional financial management

+oversight

+Untainted insisting reputation.
+Potentially compromised financial

+management oversight

+Enduring political stability that makes the Lack of structured, professional brand

+district on attractive trade & the investment communication strategy

+destination.

 A strong & the investment industry (mainly Limited financial resource

 agriculture) base which can be developed for

 optimal production & processing.

 A Solid & strong resource base (good climates, Lack of professional department draining

 soils, rainfall and water) malaria free (good for among staff

 tourism).

 Relative case of access and proximity to

 Durban, Pietermaritzburg & the N3 Corridor

 Relatively well developed in infrastructure

-OPPORTUNITIES THREATS Strategic partnership Pronounced in equalities across region in Strategie partifership the district undermines social cohesion.
-Establishment of skills development institution Possible flight of commercial agricultural to service local industry & for "export" to the skills if land reform Program is not rest of the province & country managed property.
-Tourism Development Water inadequacy.
-Art & Craft Climate change & implications of spheres Agricultural Shows of government e.g water licensing.
-Capabilities in disease control in Agricultural shows agriculture.
-Youth development events/ Greer/ Vocational HIV/AIDS &impact on labour productivity guidance & training/ sport. & adequacy.
-Partnerships with established commercial Forest & other fires hazard. farmers for skills development & transfer to emerging black commercial farmers.
+THREATS

+Pronounced in equalities across region in

+the district undermines social cohesion.

+Possible flight of commercial agricultural

+skills if land reform Program is not

+managed property.

+Water inadequacy.

+water madequaty.

+Climate change & implications of spheres

+of government e.g water licensing.

+Capabilities in disease control in

+agriculture.

+HIV/AIDS & impact on labour productivity

+& adequacy.

+Forest & other fires hazard.